bigcommerce/dev-docs/docs/api-docs/store-management/shipping/use-real-time-carrier.md

 <!-- type: tab-end -->

-If a carrier doesn’t require any connection settings, send an empty object for the `connection` property.
+If a carrier doesn’t require connection settings, send an empty object for the `connection` property.

 <!--
 type: tab